queens-satellite-team/Space-School/README.md

 - Week 9, Lab 6: Intro to CAD and 3D printing.
 Continue to think about missions.
 - Week 10, Lab 7: Intro to OBC and Payload subsystems.
 Learn how we store data.
 Finalize your mission and sensors.
 - Week 11, Lab 8: Get your sensor working with Arduino.
-- Week 12, no lab for last week of class.
+- Week 12: optional work session (no lab for last week of class).

 **Semester Two - Winter**
 - Week 1, Lab 9: Intro to ACDS and EPS subsystems.
 Start working on circuit design and power system (battery).